hey-jane/persona-openapi-client/docs/AccountsApi.md

   key_inflection: 'camel', # String | Determines casing for the API response
   idempotency_key: 'idempotency_key_example', # String | Ensures the request is idempotent
   persona_version: '2023-01-05', # String |
-  include: 'include_example' # String | A comma-separated list of relationship paths.
+  include: 'include_example', # String | A comma-separated list of relationship paths.
 This can be used to customize which related resources will be fully serialized in the `included` key in the response.
 See [Serialization](https://docs.withpersona.com/reference/serialization#inclusion-of-related-resources) for more details.
+  fields: 'fields_example' # String | A comma-separated list of attributes to include in the response.
+This can be used to customize which attributes will be serialized in the response.
+See [Serialization](https://docs.withpersona.com/reference/serialization#sparse-fieldsets) for more details.
 }

 begin